hassony2/useful-computer-vision-phd-resources/README.md

 My goal is therefore to gather all the resources

 I want to write efficiently so that you can **easily find the original source/link to the resource**.
-In drop-downs below some resources I will **provide short summaries** of the advice when relevant, often as a list of quotes from the original resource.
+In drop-downs below some resources I will **provide short summaries** of the advice when relevant, often as a **list of quotes from the original resource**.

 Towards this purpose I will extensively use drop-down extensions.